 Under Williams' watchful eye, rookie Tarell Basham made an immediate impact as he totaled 7.5 sacks, which is tied for fifth all-time for a single season.
 Following the year, Basham was named to the Football Writer's Association of American (FWAA) Freshman All-American team.
 Since the FWAA Freshman All-America team began in 2001, only 16 MAC players have been named to the squad.

 In his first season at Ohio, Williams led a defensive line unit that combined for 249 tackles, 39 tackles for loss and 14.5 sacks.
-In addition, Ohio held opponents to an average of 159.8 yards per game, which ranked sixth in the Mid-American Conference.
+In addition, Ohio held opponents to an average of 159.8 yards per game, which ranked sixth in the MAC.
 The Bobcats limited two of their opponents to less than 100 yards rushing, including Louisiana-Monroe in the Advocare V100 Independence Bowl.

 Following the Independence Bowl win, defensive end Tremayne Scott was named to the CBSSports.com All-Bowl team.
 Scott was the only player from the MAC to be named to the team after he totaled five tackles, two sacks and recorded his first career interception.

 Prior to the Bobcats' fourth straight bowl appearance, defensive tackle Neal Huynh would go to earn All-MAC Third Team honors.
 Huynh's all-conference honor was the first of his collegiate career.
 Following th e year, Huynh signed a professional contract with the Atlanta Falcons.

 Williams' first season in Athens also had a tremendous impact on Ohio starters Carl Jones and Corey Hasting as both posted single-season career highs in tackles and tackles for loss, while Huynh posted single-season career bests in sacks and tackles for loss.